-A forthcoming new work at the Perimeter Space, Griffin Gallery, London.
+A new work at The Perimeter Space, Griffin Gallery, London.
 Curated by Karen David.

 7 September - 20 October 2017.